pmarkowski/pungeon-react/README.md

 ### Map Objects
 The logic related to the various objects that can exist in a map are contained in their respective `...Operations` classes.
 This includes object creation, movement, and rendering.

+Each Map Object must have a unique identifier associated with it.
+This unique identifier is crucial so that the PixiJS application knows what object in its scene graph corresponds to which object in the map.

 ### User Input
 User input is captured and handled by `keyboardEventHandlers.js` and `mouseEventHandlers.js`.
 These methods are responsible for emitting any Redux actions if necessary based on the input, and forwarding input events to any other relevant classes.